This guide targets Inkdrop v5.9.0 or later.

 - Change the name of the theme in the theme's

-.
-You can find the user data directory as described on this page. - Reload Inkdrop using Alt+Cmd+Ctrl+R / Alt+Ctrl+R
+ipm link --devto symlink your repository to<USER_DATA>/inkdrop/dev/packages.
+You can find the user data directory as described on this page. - Reload Inkdrop using Alt+Cmd+Shift+R / Alt+Ctrl+R

 - Enable the theme via the "Preview Theme" drop-down in the "Themes" tab of the Preferences